CPlusOOP

 D.

-Divide the system into cohesive units that together address all of the functionality in the spectrum of responsibilities for each domain partition
+Divide the system into cohesive units that together address the responsibilities within each domain partition

 2.